-Thank you for submitting Fairhaven's Open Space and Recreation Plan to this office for review for compliance with the current Open Space and Recreation Plan Requirements.
-I am pleased to write that the plan is approved.
-This final approval will allow Fairhaven to participate in DCS grant rounds through September 2013.
+Thank you for submitting Fairhaven's expanded Open Space and Recreation Plan Action Plan to this office for review.
+I am pleased to write that the plan has been approved for an additional two years.
+This will allow Fairhaven to participate in DCS grant rounds through September 2015.